Big Hill Springs near Airdrie is an outstanding day hike close to Calgary, Alberta, Canada.

 Like Glenbow Ranch Provincial Park, near Cochrane, Alberta, Big Hill Springs Provincial Park is a gem only a short, inexpensive drive from Calgary, Cochrane and Airdrie to an oasis of natural beauty, where the pace of daily life can be temporarily paused to allow reacquainting with the soul.
 Your inner child will thank you.

-Please be kind to this precious little gem.
+Please be very kind to this precious little gem.